jbaines-r7/jbaines-r7/README.md

 Vulnerability researcher that sometimes gets lucky.
-Two-time DEFCON speaker.
+Three-time DEFCON speaker and once a Black Hat speaker.
 Occasional blogger.
 Using this account for:

 * PoC & Exploit development
 * Metasploit contributions